btwiuse/h3/README.md

 ## TODO

-- [ ] Figure how how to expose the HTTP/3 server through traefik ingress (needs help)
+- [ ] Figure how how to expose the HTTP/3 server through traefik ingress, rather that `hostPort` (help wanted)